danielegiardiello/Prediction_performance_survival/03_predsurv_extended.md

 Given some thresholds, the model/strategy with higher net benefit represents the one that potentially improves clinical decision making.
-However, poor discrimination and calibration lead to lower net benefit.

 <details>
 <summary>